Skip to content

 Why does Electronic Money Matter?

-For FinTechs, low regulatory barriers to entry have made it possible to disrupt the financial services industry.
-Although the market share remains modest, growth forecasts are strong, and valuable unicorns such as Revolut have been formed, while others, such as Wise have floated.
+Low regulatory barriers have made it possible to enter and disrupt the financial services industry.
+Valuable unicorns such as Revolut have been formed, while others such as Wise have floated.
+EMI market share remains modest, but growth prospects are strong as clients adopt and the industry matures.

-No. Cryptocurrency and stablecoins are digital money however they are not tied to fiat currencies nor backed by any central authority.
-Crypto assets are subject to separate legal status and regulation.
+No. Cryptocurrency and stablecoins are electronic however they are not tied to fiat currencies nor backed by a central authority.
+Crypto assets are subject to separate regulation than EMI.

 Is a Bank Deposit e-Money?

-No. Bank accounts do hold fiat currency electronically, but are subject to separate legal status and regulation.
-Bank deposits qualify for state deposit guarantee schemes, e-Money does not, but is safeguarded.
+No. Bank accounts hold fiat currency electronically, but are subject to separate legal status and regulation.
+Bank deposits qualify for state deposit guarantee schemes, e-Money is safeguarded.
+Bank deposits pay interest, e-Money does not.

 How large is Electronic Money in Europe?